 Complications of Diabetes

-A diagnosis of diabetes can not only bring a set of its own complications, but it can also leave those diagnosed at an increased risk of many other health complications.
-Unfortunately, children diagnosed with type 2 diabetes can be at an even higher risk of these health complications than adults diagnosed.
+A diagnosis of diabetes increases the risk of many other health complications.
 Some of the major complications that can follow a type 2 diabetes diagnosis include, but are not limited to:

 - Sudden Death

-Diabetes can be prevented in children by encouraging children to eat healthier foods and limit sugary foods and drinks.
-A healthy diet that consists of nutrient-rich, low-fat foods including whole grain cereals and breads, dairy products, fruits, lean proteins, and vegetables, can greatly decrease their risk of developing the disease.
+Diabetes can be prevented in children by encouraging them to eat healthy balanced meals and limit sugary foods and drinks (like regular sodas, fruit juices, sweet tea, sports drinks).
+A healthy diet that includes nutrient‐rich, low‐fat foods including whole grain cereals and breads, dairy products, lean proteins, fresh fruits and vegetables can greatly decrease the risk of becoming overweight and the development of diabetes.

-The disease can also be prevented by limiting video game and TV time and increasing the time children spend being physically active.
-It is recommended to exercise 5 days a week for just 30 minutes to avoid a diagnosis.
-This can be anything from an after school sport to walking the family dog every day.
+The disease can also be prevented by limiting screen time and increasing the time your child spends physically active every day.
+This can be anything from participating in an after school sport to walking the family dog every day.